monomelodies/monad/README.md

 ### New prefix for components, directives, services etc.
 Monad 1.x and 2.x used the `mo` prefix for these.
 Monad 3.x uses the slightly more verbose but clearer `monad` prefix.

-Currently, for backwards compatibility, everything is still available under the old name as well, but this will be removed in a future version.
+You should rename them, and also keep in mind that not all 3.x components are 100% backwards compatible.

 ## Including Monad in your project
 Until now we don't have anything to load in a browser yet.
 Let's change that.